PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 The course is full-time and very fast.
 Most of the class time will be allotted to working on problems in groups or individually.
 **Still, expect to work on course material outside of class.**
-Spend time reviewing and studying up every evening and weekend.
+Spend some time reviewing and studying up every evening and weekend.

-If you fall behind, you will have to outside-of-class time catching up.
+If you fall behind, you will have to spend outside-of-class time catching up.
 For the sake of the rest of the class, we have to continue.

 ## Mindset